 And the list goes on, depending on what you want to track, and how you choose to track it.

-GTU 10’s tracking capabilities are a result of combining high-sensitivity GPS with a connection to AT&T’s nationwide wireless network.
-GTU 10 has a suggested retail price of $199.99, which includes one year of Standard Tracking.
-Providing access to 10 points of daily track history, Standard Tracking can be renewed at an annual rate of $49.99 after the first year of complimentary service.
-For those who want a more detailed history, the Deluxe Tracking service plan ($4.99 per month) can access 7 days of track history.
+GTU 10 has a suggested retail price of £179.99, which includes one year of Standard Tracking.
+Providing access to 10 points of daily track history, Standard Tracking can be renewed at an annual rate of £45 after the first year of complimentary service.
+For those who want a more detailed history, the Deluxe Tracking service plan (£4 per month) can access 7 days of track history.
 Each service plan includes the option to automatically renew upon expiration, and there are no early termination fees, no activation fees and no contracts.

 Since its inception in 1989, Garmin has delivered 72 million GPS enabled devices – far more than any other navigation provider.
 Garmin’s market breadth in the GPS industry is second to none, having developed innovative products and established a leadership position in each of the markets it serves, including automotive, aviation, marine, fitness, outdoor recreation, tracking, and wireless applications.
-For more about GTU 10 and Garmin’s other products and services, go to www.garmin.com, www.garmin.blogs.com and https://twitter.com/garmin.
+For more about GTU 10 and Garmin’s other products and services go to http://www.garmin.com/uk/gtu

 This release includes forward-looking statements regarding Garmin Ltd. and its business.
-Such statements are based on management’s current expectations.
-The forward-looking events and circumstances discussed in this release may not occur and actual results could differ materially as a result of known and unknown risk factors and uncertainties affecting Garmin, including, but not limited to, the risk factors listed in the Quarterly Report on Form 10-Q for the quarter ended June 26, 2010, filed by Garmin with the Securities and Exchange Commission (Commission file number 0-31983).
-A copy of such Form 10-Q is available at www.garmin.com/aboutGarmin/invRelations/finReports.html.
+All statements regarding the company’s future product introductions are forward-looking statements.
+Such statements are based on management's current expectations.
+The forward-looking events and circumstances discussed in this release may not occur and actual results could differ materially as a result of known and unknown risk factors and uncertainties affecting Garmin, including, but not limited to, the risk factors listed in the Annual Report on Form 10-K for the year ended December 26, 2009 filed by Garmin with the Securities and Exchange Commission (Commission file number 000-31983).
+A copy of Garmin’s Form 10-K can be downloaded at www.garmin.com/aboutGarmin/invRelations/finReports.html.
 No forward-looking statement can be guaranteed.
 Forward-looking statements speak only as of the date on which they are made and Garmin undertakes no obligation to publicly update or revise any forward-looking statement, whether as a result of new information, future events, or otherwise.